 Earlier this week, Palace released a teaser hinting that Hold Still had found its #100.
-The Duchess and the National Portrait Gallery had asked the Brits to submit photographic portrait, taken by their ownself during these extraordinary times, which respond to one of the following themes: Helpers and Heroes, Your New Normal and Acts of Kindness.
+The Duchess and the National Portrait Gallery had asked the Brits to submit photographic portraits, taken by themselves during these extraordinary times, which respond to one of the following themes: Helpers and Heroes, Your New Normal, and Acts of Kindness.
 The year 2020 went downhill due to the COVID-19 and life came to a halt as the lockdown was imposed.
 This idea was born within the first month of the lockdown and today just after 3 months we are seeing its result.
 The Duchess put her passion and education together in this project.

 Introducing the #HoldStill2020 judging panel:

 • Chief Nursing Officer for England, Ruth May

 • 2018 Portrait of Britain Winner, Maryam Wahid pic.twitter.com/OXBz2i6b89

 — The Duke and Duchess of Cambridge (@KensingtonRoyal) August 30, 2020

 Out of 31598 submissions, 100 shortlisted portraits will feature in a gallery without walls – a one-of-a-kind digital exhibition open to all on September 14 this year.
 The Duchess of Cambridge personally curated the 100 shortlisted portraits.
 She was joined by the Director of National Portrait Gallery, Nicholas Cullinan; Writer and poet, Lemn Sissay MBE; Chief Nursing Officer for England, Ruth May and 2018 Portrait of Britain Winner Photographer Maryam Wahid in the selection panel.
 The final 100 portraits create a snapshot of the UK over the past few months and reflect resilience and bravery, humour and sadness, creativity and kindness, and human tragedy and hope.